search ]

 <div class="cookie-notice-inner">

-<div class="content-cookie">Hey!
-We use Cookies to ensure that your browsing experience will be optimal.
-Continuing to browse the site means that you accept the use of Cookies.
+<div class="content-cookie">We use cookies to ensure the best browsing experience on our site.
+Continuing to browse means you accept the use of cookies.
 Read more <a href="<?php echo get_page_link('xxx'); ?>">in the privacy policy.</a></div>

 </div>